SESARLab/mfh-dl-performace-testing/thesis.md

 ### 2.3 Apache Hive

-Apache Hive is an open-source Data Warehouse system designed for querying and analyzing large data-sets stored in Hadoop.
+*Apache Hive* is an open-source Data Warehouse system designed for querying and analyzing large datasets stored in Hadoop.
 Hive provides standard SQL functionality with HiveQL, a declarative language that enables users to do ad-hoc querying, aggregation and data analysis.
 Apache Hive offers many advantages over working directly on Hadoop:

 - SQL is familiar to many developers and analysts; instead of writing complex MapReduce jobs in Java, a user can submit SQL queries to Hive to compute data stored on HDFS.